 There is at least one Easy Scan terminal action with this destination.

 The user has rights to see the Easy Scan button or is connected to cloud drive.

 To be able to store the outgoing scan file on SharePoint Online, the user has to be connected.

 To connect to SharePoint Online, the user has to perform the following actions:

 Log in to the MyQ Web User Interface with your user account.

 On the Cloud storage widget, click Connect.
 The Cloud storage dialog box appears.

+Click OK to connect the cloud storage to MyQ.
 The SharePoint Online connection status changes to Connected.